MBrugha/dissertation/index.md

 published: true
 ---

 Hello and a very warm welcome to this site!

-This is the home of my doctoral research in a study entitled 'Dialogic Online Teacher Professional Development: The Use of Technology to Build a Community of Practice in Educational Dialogue'.
-All content housed on this site is freely accessible to anyone - I only request that any content used from this site should be cited.
-Recommended citations have been included on each page.
+This is the home of my doctoral research 'Dialogic Online Teacher Professional Development: The Use of Technology to Build a Community of Practice in Educational Dialogue'.

+All content housed on this site is freely accessible to anyone.
+Recommended citations have been included on each page if you would like to reuuse the content.

 Thanks for visiting, and enjoy!

 Meaghan Brugha

 The site: